metahkg/metahkg-docs/docs/deploy/updating.md

 if [ -f "${filename}" ]; then echo "Found migrate script"; else echo "No migrate script found"; fi
 ```

-If migrate script is found, proceed, or else skip this and go to [rebuild docker](#rebuild-docker).
+If migrate script is found, proceed, or else skip this and go to [redeploy docker](#redeploy-docker).

 ### Install dependencies